Creating a Breakfast Bar

 - Select the Left Radius End cabinet and click Open Object to display the Base Cabinet Specification dialog.

-- On the Front tab, click on the toekick at the bottom of the cabinet's preview diagram to select it, and then Delete it.
+- On the Front panel, click on the toekick at the bottom of the cabinet's preview diagram to select it, and then Delete it.

-- On the General tab, change the Height (Including Counter) to be only 1 1/2", which is the Counter Thickness listed below.
+- Return to the General panel, change the Height (Including Counter) to be only 1 1/2", which is the Counter Thickness listed below.

-- We will then change the Floor to Bottom height to be the value we want our cabinet height to be, minus the 1 1/2" for the countertop.
+- Change the Floor to Bottom height to be the value you want our cabinet height to be, minus the 1 1/2" for the countertop.

 - Click OK to close the Base Cabinet Specification dialog and apply your changes.